lcmtlab/InfantFace/README.md

 ## Availability

 The code and data associated with this study will be made publicly available upon acceptance of the paper.
+Due to ethical and privacy constraints, the neonatal reserach dataset used for domain adaptation and evaluation is not publicly available

 ## Repository contents

 Upon acceptance, this repository will include:

 * Training and evaluation code
-* Dataset preparation scripts
 * Annotation files used in the training and evaluation pipeline, where permitted
 * Model configuration files
 * Instructions for reproducing the reported experiments